drhsqlite/pikchr/doc/ellipseobj.md

 line thin color gray from previous text.e right until even with X2 ->
 ~~~~

-Curiously, the "radius" has no effect on the shape of an ellipse.
-The ellipse is determine solely by the width and height.
-If the
+Unlike a circle, ellipses have no radius, but if the
-width and height are equal, the ellipse degenerates into a circle.
+width and height are equal, it is visually identical to a circle.

-## Boundary points:
+## Boundary Points

 ~~~~ pikchr indent
 A: ellipse thin